jdylanmc/Sample-MVC/README.md

 # A sample MVC application architecture
 A compilation of settings, technologies, and techniques which I've found to be useful together.

-To run this application:

-1. Create a SQL Alias for SampleDB.
-2. Open the solution in Visual Studio 2013 (2015 may also work).
-3. In the Nuget package manager, run "Update-Database"
-4. Hit play in visual studio

 This project is structured in such a way as to promote testability and maintainability when your application reaches a decent size.
 Additionally, I've included some of the common features that I always like to introduce into my web applications.

 Setup
 ----
 This solution can be opened in Visual Studio 2013.
 It is assumed that you have a SQL Server alias called "SampleDB" which points to a SQL Server that you have permissions to create databases on.
-EF should automatically generate the database for you.
+You can use Update-Database in Nuget on the Sample.Infrastructure.Repository project, and EF should automatically generate the database for you.
 Set Sample.Web as your startup project and you can hit play in visual studio.

 Architecture
 ----